AdamaJava/adamajava/docs/qprofiler2/index.md

 ~~~~

 ### BAM Mode output
-BAM record contains both fastq record information and algnment information. qProfiler2 outputs based on BAM record element order, but also output BAM header and summary information.
+BAM mode outputs a <bamMetrics> element which lists summary counts based on BAM record element order; it also outputs a <bamHeader> element and <bamSummary> element.
 An example as below:

 ~~~~{.text}
 <qProfiler finishTime="2019-05-22 16:31:47" operatingSystem="Linux" startTime="2019-05-22 12:16:12" user="me" validationSchema="qprofiler_2_0.xsd" version="2.0 (b3a23f83)">